-Below the highest widest ceiling arch is a Small buttress is the start of climb.
-After the easy buttress move left to gain the left facing inside corner.
-Climb was done with stoppers and hexes.
+Below the highest widest ceiling arch is a Small buttress is the start the climb.
+After the easy buttress move left to gain the right facing inside corner.

 Trad gear and 1/4" bolts.
 These bolts have got to be deteriorated.
 No rappel anchors.